-Further Examination of the Newly Found Tunnel May Reveal Valuable Information
+Further Examination of the Chamber and Tunnel May Reveal Valuable Information

-Researchers are eager to examine the newly found tunnel soon and determine when it was built.
+Researchers are eager to continue their explorations of the tunnel and chamber to determine when they were built.
 One of their main motivations is the fact that when the tunnel under the Pyramid of the Sun was discovered back in the 1970s, archaeologists weren’t able to learn much about its history and culture as it had been previously looted.
-They now hope that the newfound tunnel can provide information about the Teotihuacan people that couldn’t be provided from the tunnel under the Pyramid of the Sun.
+They now hope that the new found features can provide information about the Teotihuacan people that couldn’t be provided from the tunnel under the Pyramid of the Sun.

-Additionally, the investigation of the new tunnel could reveal whether there are more tunnels around the pyramid, as researchers noticed some alterations in the subsoil last year, particularly in large pits and channels that were likely used for rituals.
-"These elements indicate that before the construction of the pyramid, there was a sacralization [performing sacred rites throughout it] of the space, since green megalithic stones have been found in front of the building," Ortega told Live Science .
-And added, "[These stones] were very valuable for Teotihuacan… although at the moment it is unknown if they have any relation with the possible tunnel," implying that further examination of the newly found tunnel will most likely reveal a lot of (needed) information.
+Additionally, the investigation of the new features could reveal whether there are more tunnels around the pyramid, as researchers noticed some alterations in the subsoil, particularly in large pits and channels that were likely used for rituals.
+"These elements indicate that before the construction of the pyramid, there was a sacralization [performing sacred rites throughout it] of the space, since green megalithic stones have been found in front of the building," Verónica Ortega, director of the Integral Conservation Project of the Plaza de la Luna, told Live Science .

 Top image: Teotihuacan, Pyramid of the Moon ( Arian Zergers / Flickr )